chongzhizhao/chongzhizhao.github.io/plans.md

 - Get enough done for 1 paper.

-    - Make Prime+Probe sufficiently good.
+    - Yield good results from Prime+Probe attack.

+        - Make sure that the cache is strictly inclusive.

     - Quantify the information leakage.

+        - Calculate edit distance for error rate and pause period for channel capacity.

-    - Find a good policy to defend against the attack.
+    - Find a good replacement policy to defend against the attack.

 - Learn cache coherency.